Committing time, attention to pig’s first 24 hours key to health, uniformity

 The center of Zoetis’ day-1 pig-care program is providing the knowledge and training to ensure the sow and piglets are properly cared for and empower caregivers to make the right decisions.
 After all, actions in the farrowing room impact performance throughout the production system.

-“Better treatment for piglets and sows often means better conception rates in the breeding barn and higher-quality pigs at weaning,” says Ezequiel Guzman, production specialist with Zoetis, who conducts program training.
+“Better treatment for piglets and sows often means better conception rates in the breeding barn and higher-quality pigs at weaning,” says Ezequiel Guzman, project manager continuous improvement with Zoetis, who conducts program training.